Growing up, milk was the one drink often recommended as a post-workout drink because it had a good amount of protein.

 I haven’t seen much pea milk in stores.
 The most common brand that I do see is Ripple pea milk.

-On top of having about 8 grams of protein per serving, pea milk (from Ripple at least) is usually fortified with a significant amount of:
+On top of being the highest protein milk alternative with about 8 grams of protein per serving, pea milk (from Ripple at least) is usually fortified with a significant amount of:

 - Vitamin A